josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/👾_the_machine_is_moralising_again.md

 [here.](https://youtu.be/PQOmyebFVV8?si=ACA2zroeGntaF7cy)

 <!--
-Am I a feminist or a womanist?
+Am I a feminist, or a womanist?
 The student needs to know if I do men occasionally,
 and primarily --
 Am I a lesbian?